newfangled-me/blog/_posts/2011-12-12-mobile-streaming.markdown

 Goodbye - I have to learn a monologue for Drama (Drama Homework??!?) for the third-last day of term and it's probably going to be an extract from Pygmalion, which we have

-recently been studying in English.But whatever, it's cool.
+recently been studying in English.
+But whatever, it's cool.
 Another app in the 'Entertainment' folder on my iPhone.